FranxYao/franxyao.github.io/index.md

   * We analyze the underlying assumptions of state-of-the-art text style transfer systems and their performance.
   * We study the one-to-many transfer problem and show how it brings new challenges to the existing binary transfer.

-* Music Generation with Sentence Level Semantics.
+* Music Sequence Generation.
 Dec 18 - Mar 18

   * Background knowledge of music, and Midi File format.
 [The blog](https://francix.github.io/MusicGeneration.html) (in Chinese)
   * StyleNet for performance generation.